 Combined revenue of top 20 Deloitte Football Money League clubs passes €5bn

-Revenue for the world’s 20 highest earning clubs reached €5.4bn last season, recording growth of over €400m (8%), according to the 17th edition of the Football Money League from Deloitte.
+SINGAPORE, 23 January 2014 — Revenue for the world’s 20 highest earning clubs reached €5.4bn last season, recording growth of over €400m (8%), according to the 17th edition of the Football Money League from Deloitte, the business advisory firm.

-Real Madrid top the Money League for the ninth consecutive year, beating Manchester United’s previous eight-year run, with total revenue of €518.9m.
+Real Madrid tops the Money League for the ninth consecutive year, beating Manchester United’s previous eight-year run, with total revenue of €518.9m.
 This is underpinned by commercial revenue of €211.6m, up €7.8m (4%) in 2012/13, and broadcast revenue of €188.3m, up €5.7m (3%).
-FC Barcelona hold onto second spot, whilst Bayern Munich’s treble winning season resulted in their overtaking of Manchester United for third place.
+FC Barcelona holds onto second spot, whilst Bayern Munich’s treble winning season resulted in their overtaking of Manchester United for third place.

 “The combined revenue of the top 20 clubs, almost all of which grew their revenue during 2012/13, increased by 8%, far outpacing the wider global economy.
 This growth comes even before the new record Premier League and Bundesliga broadcast deals, which will impact on clubs’ revenues in next year’s Money League.

 “In addition, all clubs in the top 30 generated revenue over €100m.
 In our first edition of the Money League in 1996/97 only Manchester United topped this figure, and it wasn’t until 2007/08 that all of the top 20 clubs generated in excess of this amount.
 This rate of revenue growth is a demonstration of the enduring appetite for the world’s most popular sport on the global stage.”